‘Human error’: Kansas seeing increase in fatal car accidents

 Kansas reports that four out of the top five contributing circumstances are driver related.

 The complete statistics for 2018 and 2019 have not yet been released.
-KSN’s John Asebes found that since 2003, the top reason under contributing circumstances, is failure to give time and attention while on the road.
+KSN’s John Asebes found that since 2003, the highest occurring contributing circumstance for crashing is failure to give time and attention while on the road.